How football built bridges between Israel and Germany | DW | 19.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Football was one of the catalysts for the ever-warming relations between Germany and Israel.
-As the German women's national team travels to Tel Aviv, DW revisits how the sport built bridges between the two countries
+As the German women's national team travels to Tel Aviv, DW revisits how the sport has built bridges between the two countries.

 Germany captain Lothar Matthäus (left) shaking hands with his Israeli counterpart before a friendly in 1987